asynkron/website/asynkron/content/docs/proto.actor/durability.md

 ## The General Rules

-These are the rules for message sends (i.e. the `Tell`  method, which also underlies the `Request` pattern):
+These are the rules for message sends (i.e. the `Send`  method, which also underlies the `Request` pattern):

 * **at-most-once delivery**, i.e. no guaranteed delivery